10% OFF Bridal Hair Accessories

 Innovation and creation made me feel alive, and gave me a deep sense of purpose.

-Once I started my high school years, it was time for me to start focusing on the future.
-I began focusing on my love for fashion design and decided to take courses at The New School in NYC.
-On weekends, I would take a bus into the city and attend pattern making and design courses at Parsons.
+On the weekends, I started taking the bus into Manhattan and attend Parsons The New School.
+Their Pre-College Academy enabled me to take courses in pattern making and fashion design.
 The energy I felt around me was so inspiring and opened my eyes to the possibilities.
 I suddenly was customizing all of my closest friends and family from not only their wardrobes and accessories, but with their hair and make-up as well.
 I loved transforming people into what they always desired and envisioned for themselves.

 In 2002, I made the move to Miami to obtain a Bachelor’s of Arts in Fashion Design at the Miami International University of Art & Design.
 When I graduated in early 2006, I moved back to NYC and began my career as an aspiring designer and fashion stylist.
-My days were spent sewing and constructing couture specialties of mine, while at night I bartended to pay the bills and network.
+My days were spent sewing and constructing couture evening-wear designs of mine, while at night I bartended to pay the bills and network.
 I started styling my fellow colleagues that were primarily actors, dancers, and models with my designs.
 This is when the world of hair and make-up was introduced to me.
-The whole look is everything and one element out of place is make-or -break.
+The whole look is all together, and one element out of place is make-or -break (well to me lol).

 By the end of 2006, I wanted to learn in-depth about make-up artistry.
 So I moved back down to South Florida to study at Cosmix School of Make-up Artistry.
-There I was cultivating my passion with multi-media make-up artistry training from top TV/Film and celebrity artists.
-I developed my artistry even further, and my mind was awakened to a new path.
+There I was cultivating my passion with Multi-Media Make-up Artistry training from top TV/Film and celebrity artists.
+I developed my artistry further, and my mind was awakened to a new path.
 Every woman wants to feel beautiful inside and out… And that was what I was destined to do!

-By the end of 2008, I was a successful make-up artist and living my dream… or so I thought.
-The unpredictability of the freelance world was wearing me out.
-I wanted to focus more on styling the everyday woman, and show the world of hair and make-up that the elite and celebrities are accustomed to.
-Awakening my clients' confidence and bringing out their inner-glam side that they never knew existed really excited me.
+By the end of 2008, I was a seemingly successful make-up artist living the dream… or so I thought.
+The unpredictability of the freelance world was wearing me out as a young artist.
+I knew I wanted to focus more on styling the everyday woman, having them experience the world of hair and make-up that only the celebrities & wealthy were accustomed to.
+Awakening my clients' inner-glam side that they never knew existed, bringing out so much confidence and happiness.
+That moment will never get old for me, its the magic that inspires me to this day.

-By 2009 I opened the doors to Asteria Beauty Studio, and began to build our brand.
+By 2009 I opened the doors to Asteria Make-up Studio (yes we switched up our name to "Beauty" studio in 2015), and began to build our brand.
 As the business began to evolve, I knew I needed more than just myself.
-In May of 2011, I met Jade and we instantly connected with our artistry styles and passion for the beauty industry.
-Together we formed our Asteria Beauty Wedding Hair & Make-up Team with amazingly talented artists, and took on the specialty of wedding hair and make-up.
+In May of 2011, I met Jade Harris (our lead hair & make-up) and we instantly connected with our artistry styles, and passion for the beauty industry.
+Together we built our Asteria Beauty Wedding Hair & Make-up Team alongside our amazingly talented artists.
+We have established ourselves as one of South Florida's leading glam squads, with our innate attention to detail, professionalism, and years of experience.

 Write a bio she said….
 Here is my story so you know who I really am!!!